ongxeno/StarButtonBox-Android/README.md

 This project creates a virtual button box application for the game Star Citizen.
 It consists of two main parts:

-1. **`Android Application (StarButtonBox folder):`** An app built with `Kotlin` and `Jetpack Compose` that serves as the user interface.
+1. **`Android Application:`** An app built with `Kotlin` and `Jetpack Compose` that serves as the user interface.
 It displays various buttons organized into tabs (like "Normal Flight") corresponding to in-game actions.
 When a button is pressed, the app sends the corresponding command over the network using UDP.

-2. **`Python Server (server.py):`** A Python script intended to run on the PC where Star Citizen is played.
+2. **`Python Server:`** A Python script intended to run on the PC where Star Citizen is played.
 It listens for UDP packets from the Android app.
 Upon receiving a command, it parses the JSON data and uses the `pydirectinput` library to simulate the appropriate keyboard or mouse inputs (including key presses, holds, and modifiers) on the PC.

 ## Key Features & Implementation Details